tookerjebs/nipperlug-nextjs/content/stats/criticalRate.md

 - Pair with Critical Damage for maximum effectiveness
 - Consider enemy resistance in high-end content when building critical rate
-- Bosses in end-game dungeons can have up to 50% resist critical rate
+- Bosses in end-game dungeons can have up to 50% resist critical rate.

 ## PvE and Pvp Variants